Why you should use ephemeral environments when you do serverless

 Teams that use serverless tend to move faster, so the problems with long-lived feature branches become more prominent and noticeable as well.

-Don’t leave feature branches hanging around for more than, say, a week.
+Don’t leave feature branches hanging around for more than a few days.
 If the work is large and takes longer to implement, then break it up into smaller features.
 When you’re working on a feature branch, integrate from the master regularly (no less than once per day).

 LocalStack vs talking to AWS